Post-processing noisy quantum computations utilizing N-representability constraints: Numerical analysis

 Looking at Fig.~\ref{DampingShot} and Fig.~\ref{DepolariseShot}, we observe very similar results to Fig.~\ref{Damping} and Fig.~\ref{Depolarisation}: We find a similar order of improvement in terms of energy error, and the best projection w.r.t.\ the energy is again not easily predictable but varies between systems, noise type and inter-atomic distance.
 Note, that now the Best label does not follow a specific projection type; here, we choose the best projection w.r.t.\ the energy for every repetition individually.
 Hence, for every repetition a different projection turns out to be the favored one, averaging over 100 repetitions yields a better value than for every other pure projection type.

 Another difference to the plots of Sec.~\ref{subsct:resNoShot} is that instead of the fidelity we now plot the measurement variance as a relevant quantity in the context of measurement errors due to statistical shot noise.
-Again, the points labeled Best do not present necessarily the best variance, as the optimization happened according to the energy.
+Again, the points labeled Best do not necessarily present the best variance, as the optimization happened according to the energy.
 But importantly, we see a significant reduction in the variance when post-processing the results by projecting to fulfill our selected N-representability constraints.
 Specifically, in the case of larger distances in \ch{H2}, the reduction spans two orders of magnitude.

 This variance reduction is a remarkable feature of the presented projection method.
 It could potentially enable to measure quantities with a rather low number of shots while still remaining confident about the accuracy of the result.
 Hence, the method could be a good candidate to reduce the measurement overhead which is a considerable obstacle in quantum computing, particularly in the NISQ era where quantum resources are fairly limited.
-This sparks interest in studying this property of our, or alike, methods more extensively in further research.
+Studying this property of our or similar methods more extensively would be an interesting direction for future research.